controlplaneio/operator-threat-matrix/README.md

 4. Service Account*
 5. Logging and Metrics

-> \* Operators can utilise existing cluster resources such as initial namespaces, user-facing roles such as cluster-admin.
+> \* Operators can utilise existing cluster resources such as initial namespaces, serviceaccounts and roles such as cluster-admin.

 ## Threat Matrix
-As an Kubernetes Operator is not bound to Kubernetes, that is an Operator can reconcile and manage resources outside of the cluster, it is important to highlight threats which are only applicable to Operators with a external scope.
+ Kubernetes Operators are not limited to modifying Kubernetes resources; an Operator can reconcile and manage resources outside of the cluster, such as those of the Cloud Provider.
+Thus, it is important to highlight threats which are only applicable to Operators with a external scope.
 The scope is represented in the following way:

 Internal Scope = Kubernetes bound resources (namespaced, clusterwide or multi-cluster bound resources)